 - Hoover Dam13

-Yes, as long as the state or federal law does not prohibit open carry in that location.
+Yes, as long as the state or federal law does not prohibit openly carrying in that location.
 Hanging up a “no guns” sign does not automatically render a building or park gun-free.

-The “no gun” signs at the entrance of state and local government buildings refer only to concealed carry.
-For example, it is legal in Nevada to open carry in state or local museums, libraries, city hall, and the DMV.
+The “no gun” signs at the entrance of state and local government buildings refer only to concealed carrying.
+For example, openly carrying is legal in Nevada in state or local museums, libraries, city hall, and the DMV.

 - up to six (6) months in jail, and/or